kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 The tests will be versioned.
 Each versioned certification is valid for 1 year.
 After 1 year, recertification against the latest version of the test will be required to maintain certification standing.

+**Entitlement**

+- Conformant distributions are entitled to refer to the distribution as "**Certified Kubeflow**".
+Example usage:
+   - Appending “(Certified Kubeflow)” to the distribution name: e.g. AI-IS-FUN (Certified Kubeflow)
+   - Reference the Certified Kubeflow designation in discussion with customers, or on public documentation
+- Display a logo (to be designed) on the public website and documentation of the distribution
-Conformant distributions is entitled to refer to the distribution as "Certified Kubeflow".
-The distribution can be listed under a partner page under the Kubeflow project.
-The naming of the distribution still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).
+- Be listed under a partner web page under the Kubeflow project.
+- The naming of the distribution still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).

 The following are out of scope of the conformance tests:
 1. Product quality and supportability